 Make the commitment

-Even if you follow your marathon training plan to perfection, if you don't practise good nutrition and fuelling during your long runs, your race day may go off the rails.
+Even if you follow your marathon training plan to perfection, if you don't practice good nutrition and fueling during your long runs, your race day may go off the rails.
 Start by ensuring you are filling up every day with lots of whole, nutrient-dense foods.
-You don't need to count out how many calories come from what food group, but do a well-rounded job of including fruit and vegetables, proteins and yes, carbohydrates, to allow your body to keep up with the demands you're placing on it.
+You don't need to count out how many calories come from what food group, but do a well-rounded job of including fruits and vegetables, proteins, and yes, carbohydrates, to allow your body to keep up with the demands you're placing on it.

 During your long runs, try a variety of different race-ready supplements to rapidly replace the precious glycogen you'll be using during your marathon.
-Try gels, drinks, chews and other products every week during your long runs.
+Try gels, drinks, chews, and other products every week during your long runs.
 Eventually, you will land on the right formula for your personal needs and tastes.
 A good, rough guideline is to aim for taking in some calories around the 45-minute mark of each hour, averaging around 30 to 90 grams of carbohydrates per hour.
-Once you've got your fuelling strategy dialled in, stick with it on race day.
+Once you've got your fueling strategy dialed in, stick with it on race day.

 Recover and respect your body

 Marathon training is a long grind and will take its toll on your muscles and energy.
 That's why it's so important to pay attention to the little aches and pains that pop up, rest on rest days, and prioritize recovery.

 The old adage of "listen to your body" rings very true during marathon training.
 Most injuries don't come out of nowhere, so if you feel a small pain creeping up, take a couple of days of rest right away to try to settle it down.
 Often that's all it takes and you can be back to the plan right away.
 If not, however, seek out a physical therapist or doctor for an evaluation.